vistatec/JliffGraphTools/Readme.md

 ## Project status
 As with the OASIS project itself, this project is a work in progress.
 I have a short attention span so some features may not be completely implmented because I got distracted by another feature during implementation.

+Overall features should be complete with respect to XLIFF 2.0 Core.
+Implementation of module related features have to date been motivated by my own use cases.

 ## Latest ##
+As of 2019-01-18 it is possible to convert XLIFF 2.1 Core to JLIFF 2.1 Core and JLIFF 2.1 Core back to XLIFF 2.1 Core.
+Yes, that's pretty simple to do with a generic JSON to XML converter or XSLT but with the library it is done via the Object Model which you can interact with and manipulate!

 Added Builder Pattern graph construction:

+This is only good for relatively simple graphs though.

+Added Composite and Visitor Patterns so the whole graph can be traversed by creating a class that implements `ICompositeVisitor` and then calling `Process()` on the `JliffDocument.Files` property.
+This is how the `Segments` property is implemented.

+## Object Model Creation Modes ##

+### Fluent ###

+    JliffDocument jd = new JliffDocument("en-US", "it-IT",
+        new File("f1",
+            new Unit("u1",
+                new Segment(
+                    new List<IElement()
+                        { new SmElement(), new TextElement("Source text"), new EmElement() }),
+                    new List<IElement()
+                        { new SmElement(), new TextElement("Target text"), new EmElement() })
+    ));

+### Builder Pattern ###

+*This is still experimental.*

     JliffDocument jlb = new JliffDocument("en-US", "it-IT")
         .AddFile()